evgenyneu/evgenii.com/app/blog/_posts/2014-11-22-software-startup-tips-focus-build-test-simplify-and-ship.md

 ---
 layout: blog_post
-title: "UI design tips: focus, build, test, simplify and ship"
+title: "UI tips: focus, build, test and ship"
 meta_description: "Tips for software startups on how to design successfull products."
 tags: technology
 ---